At The Robert Drake Primary School, all pupils are given regular e-safety lessons which cover a variety of topics.

 We also encourage parents and carers to set up appropriate filters when using the internet at home.
 For information about this for the major providers of internet please click the link below:

 The Child Exploitation and Online Protection Centre (CEOP) also has an informative website for parents and carers.
+You are able to find more information how to report any concerns directly to them further down the page.
 Please click the link below to visit the page:

 Reporting to CEOP

 Child Exploitation and Online Protection (CEOP) helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in activity related to child exploitation of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.
 The CEOP Safety Centre has clear information and advice on what can be reported to CEOP, the reporting process and what will happen if you do decide to make a report.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by clicking the Click CEOP button.